statamic/v2-docs/content/collections/kb/filesystems.md

 ### Content and Storage
 The content and storage filesystems' roots will be `site/content` and `site/storage`, respectively.

-A common use case for moving something outside of the default webroot is to have a publicly accessible repo for _just_ content, keeping the rest of the site private.
+A common use case for moving something outside of the default webroot is to have a publicly-accessible repo for _just_ content, keeping the rest of the site private.
 In fact, these docs do that very thing.

 ### Users
 The users filesystem's root will be `site/users`.